go-iiif/go-iiif/README.md

 Finally, maybe you've got an IIIF implementation that [knows how to do things not defined in the spec](https://github.com/thisisaaronland/go-iiif/issues/1).
 This is also where you would add them.

-The list of valid keys and features for which things may be enabled or disabled are:
+The default list of valid keys and features for which things may be enabled or disabled are:

 * region
  * full